samadaderinto/pearmonie/README.md

 1. [Installation](#installation)
-   To install required libraries and dependencies. run:
+   - To install required libraries and dependencies. run:
    ```
    pip install -r requirements.txt
    ```
 2. [Usage](#usage)
-   To run the project(start the server), you run the following code:
+   - To run the project(start the server), you run the following code:
    ```
    python manage.py runserver
    ```

 3. [Authentication](#authentication)
+   - This project uses Token-based authentication (jwt tokens).
+Tokens will generated on client signup/login and sent to the client, which is send periodically to the server.

 5. [API Endpoints](#api-endpoints)

    * Endpoint 1: /api/register/
    * Method: POST
    * Description: Retrieve a list of resources.